-- Halifax Public Libraries, Roots to Your Past - Resource guide to the Halifax Public Libraries' genealogical books and local history, reference items, and other sources.
+- Halifax Public Libraries, Local and Family History- Resource guide to the Halifax Public Libraries' genealogical and local history reference services, collections.

 - Genealogical Association of Nova Scotia - Association to collect and preserve genealogical material.
 Contains family histories and resources (by surname).

 - Dartmouth Heritage Museum - Museum has archives with archival reference/information request form.